byu-is-566/is-566-08-airflow-instructions/README.md

     """
 ```

 When you have it working, you can add a new test case to the test script to call this function as a part of your test flow.
-(Note that in order to provide a meaningful comparing, `compare_recent_crypto_record()` needs to be called after cleaning but _before_ loading an asset's pricing information.)
+(Note that in order to provide a meaningful comparison, `compare_recent_crypto_record()` needs to be called after cleaning but _before_ loading an asset's pricing information.)

 A successful test should look something like my screenshot below (remember to add some `logging.info()` output in your function so you can see something when it runs).